tkthomas27/tkthomas27.github.io/content/irr.md

 # Time Value of Money

 The internal rate of return (IRR) is simply the rate *r* that equates the future value of money to the present value.
-The actually economic interpretation of this value is highly contested.
+Despite being a foundational tool in financial analysis, the economic interpretation of this value is highly contested.

-Before getting into the IRR, lets establish the basic axioms of the time value of money that depict the relationship between present value (PV), future value (FV), and the rate of return *r* over the total number of periods ($T$):
+Before getting into the interpretation of IRR, lets establish the basic axioms of the time value of money that depict the relationship between present value (PV), future value (FV), and the rate of return *r* over the total number of periods ($T$):

 $$
 \begin{equation}